Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 There are a number of other frameworks (unittest is the built-in one)

-All have their pros and cons, feel free to explore others
+All have their pros and cons, feel free to explore others if you want to dive deeper into testing

 ---